bizboz1981/ms2_pokemon_memory_match/README.md

     - increment score by 1✅
     - check if all cards are flipped✅
 9. Add turn counter
+10. Add leaderboard
-10. Add timer
+11. Add timer
-11. add option for player to choose number of pairs (between 4 & 12)?
+12. add option for player to choose number of pairs (between 4 & 12)?
-12. different levels?
+13. different levels?
-12. Define end game (win/lose) ✅
+14. Define end game (win/lose) ✅
-13. Reset game
+15. Reset game
-14. New branch to attempt implementation of OOP / Pokemon class
+16. New branch to attempt implementation of OOP / Pokemon class
-15. Style the game & make responsive
+17. Style the game & make responsive
-16. 'You Won' animation
+18. 'You Won' animation
-17. Pokemon name and type
+19. Pokemon name and type

 References/Resources
 - https://photics.com/flipping-a-card-with-html-css-javascript/